deadstream/OnlineSubsystemAppleSample/README.md

  - Ready iOS Device or Mac for Two-Factor Authentication<br/>
  - You have to Activate Two-Factor Authentication<br/>

- # On iOS Build Require.
- - Need build plugin your own project.
- - Xcode 11 or later
- - iOS 13 or later

 # Step1 - Edit your Unreal Project [DefaultEngine.ini]